justadudewholikesfishing/GoneFishin/whitepaper_draft.md

 # </ONE_PAGER>

+# Important info

+For all the crypto bro's and sis' out there:
+Airdrop date:
+Website:
+Whitepaper:
+Buy and sell - DEX (Radyum):
+Donations address (SOL):
+Liquidity pool:
+Token mint address:

 # Tokenomics

 The total token supply is: 1234567891
 Why?
 Because it is a prime number

 Token contract address (CA): https://solscan.io/token/CwoUyDERehjuMVuPQdWFLrYKXahFWDxeoJC2gxNjtW1Z

+MENTION  THE DONATIONS!

 There are no angel investors, VCs, no "reserves for the team", nobody bought the token on pre-sale.
 The only way to obtain the token is on the open market or via the airdrop.
 This has the added benefit of no price-pressure from "early-investors".